iynaix/zfs.yazi/README.md

 # zfs.yazi

-Browse forwards and backwards in time through ZFS snapshots.
+A yazi plugin for browsing backwards and forwards in time through ZFS snapshots.

 <!-- GIF here -->